modeco80/collab-vm-server-old-2.0/README.md

 ## Building

 ### Requirements
- - A *standards-compliant* C++17 compiler (Visual Studio 2019 on Windows, GCC 8.1+ on Linux, Clang 7 and up)
+ - A *standards-compliant* C++17 compiler (Visual Studio 2019 on Windows, GCC 8.1+, Clang 7 and up)
  - Git (to clone the repository)
  - CMake 3.2 and above

 First, clone this repository with `--recursive` added to `git clone`.
-This will fetch all the repository dependencies for you.
+This will fetch all the repository dependencies for you automagically.

 ## Linux

 #### Debian/Ubuntu (without vcpkg)
+_Note that this configuration is "supported" but may break._

 `sudo apt install libboost-all-dev libcairo2-dev libjpeg-turbo8-dev`

-(You may need to use vcpkg if your boost version is too old to have a recent version of Boost.Beast.)
+(You may need to use instead vcpkg if your boost version is too old to have a recent version of Boost.Beast.)

 #### Arch (without vcpkg)
 `sudo pacman -S boost boost-libs`